- Download our Moving to New Zealand Guide (PDF)

 Is it difficult to get a job in New Zealand?

-Expats moving to New Zealand may struggle to find work as available jobs need to be offered to New Zealand citizens first.
+Expats moving here may struggle to find work in New Zealand as available jobs need to be offered to New Zealand citizens first.
 That said, as the population of the country is so small, there are often skill shortages in particular industries, where the government will specifically outsource foreigners to fill the role.

 How far away is Australia?

 ‘Not far enough!’ goes the Kiwi joke.
-In reality, Australia is a little over 1,200 km (745 miles) to the west.
+In reality, Australia is a little over 745 miles (1,200 km) to the west.
 Flight time from Auckland to Sydney is two and a half hours, with frequent departures throughout the day.

 How safe is New Zealand?

-New Zealand is a very safe place, coming in second on the Global Peace index in 2020.
+New Zealand is a very safe place, with the Institute for Economics and Peace ranking it second on its Global Peace Index in 2022.
 Although it has among the lowest rates of robbery and violent crime in the developed world, there are still incidents of crime, so expats should take the usual precautions.

 What percentage of the population is Maori?

-Around 15 percent of the people are Maori, 75 percent are of European descent and the remainder is made up of Pacific Islanders and Asian immigrants, among other ethnicities.
+Around 15 percent of people in New Zealand are Maori, 75 percent are of European descent and the remainder is made up of Pacific Islanders and Asians, among other ethnicities.

 Are you an expat living in New Zealand?